1NepuNep1/cpp_smart_ptrs/shared-ptr_and_weak-ptr/readme.md

 * The `Lock()` function, returning a `SharedPtr` if the object still exists.

 #### sw_fwd.h
-This file contains the implementation of the `ControlBlock class`, which manages reference counting and stores information about the deleter.
+This file contains the implementation of the `ControlBlock` class, which manages reference counting and stores information about the deleter.
 Key features:

 * Managing strong and weak reference counts.
 * Automatically releasing resources when the reference count reaches zero.